OutfinityResearch/axiologic.news/installation.md

 1.  **Scheduled Trigger:** The workflow is scheduled to run every hour.
 2.  **Checkout:** It checks out the latest version of the repository.
 3.  **Setup Node.js:** It sets up a Node.js environment.
-4.  **Generate News:** It runs the `docs/sources/generate-ai.js` script, which fetches and processes news articles.
+4.  **Generate News:** It runs the `docs/run-generator.sh` script, which fetches and processes news articles using the modular generator system.
 5.  **Commit and Push:** It commits the updated `posts.json` and `invalidUrls.json` files to the repository.

 ### Setting up the GitHub Action